 Know Your Listings

 This really only works on evergreen shops like digital or handmade.
-For this one you are going to go through the front of your store and check the stats for a single listing.
+For this one you are going to go to the top and click “listings”…

-Trying To Rank For As Many Keywords As Possible
+Trying To Rank For As Many Etsy SEO Keywords As Possible

 Okay this is my last one, but I feel like it is often overlooked.
 STOP trying to get every one of your listings to rank for the same top keywords!